How to Use RésuméBoost

 Contact & Summary

 Name, title, location, contact info, and your professional summary.
 The summary is the most-read part of any résumé — keep it 2–4 lines and keyword-rich.
+A Willing to Relocate checkbox is available under Location — tick it and it renders visibly in your PDF documents.

 Work Experience